Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Application to physically constrained generative modeling

-For this task,~ADMM~\cite{bilkova2021projection} is a classical solver alternating projections onto~$\mathcal{C}_\mathrm{d}$ and~$\mathcal{C}_\mathrm{o}$.
-But when~$\mathcal{C}_\mathrm{o}$ is non-convex, its convergence can be compromised.
-Instead, we propose to guide ADMM with samples from a generative prior: a diffusion model trained on dynamics-respecting trajectories, with constraints enforced at sampling.
-This approach has seen promising results in control and robotics~\cite{shaoul2025multirobot, carvalho2023motion}.

-\paragraph{Experimental setup} We consider a 1D linear system subject to a linear restoring force, controlled in acceleration.
-A diffusion model is trained on a dataset of obstacle-free trajectories, obtained with a variety of random periodic excitations.
-At test time, a non-convex obstacle is introduced.
+\paragraph{Experimental setup} We consider a planar quadrotor system, controlled in acceleration angle~\citep{tedrake2009underactuated}.
+A latent diffusion model is trained on a dataset of obstacle-free trajectories, obtained with a variety of random periodic excitations.
+At test time, non-convex obstacles are introduced.
 The corresponding constraint is imposed during sampling.
-In order to avoid the obstacle, the algorithm needs to find a swinging trajectory, taking momentum then switching direction.
-Each sampled trajectory is then used to initialize~ADMM, and we record the fraction of samples for which a feasible solution is found.
+In order to avoid the obstacles, the algorithm needs to find a swinging trajectory.
+Each sampled trajectory is then used to initialize an~ADMM solver for feasibility problems~\citep{bilkova2021projection}, and we record the fraction of samples for which a feasible solution is found.